Cofán people: Oil drilling

 Later in 2009, they filed a class-action legal suit in Ecuador against the oil company Texaco, which had been bought out by Chevron in 2001.
 They legal claim is that, between 1964 and 1990, Texaco dumped 18,000,000 gallons of post-drilling wastewater into the rainforest around the north western town of Lago Agrio, heavily contaminating the land and threatening the health of up to 30,000 Amerindians and local peasants who live there.
 Cases of cancer had increased dramatically in the region since oil drilling began.
 Shushufindi Attorney, Pablo Fajardo and two of his colleagues also started their own related local campaign in 2009.

 As of 2009, Chevron was also mounting a public relations campaign to tell its side of the story.

 The Indigenous Kichwa tribal leader Guillermo Grefa joined forces with the activists, appearing in Houston to confront Chevron at the annual shareholders meeting.
 Both tribes were upset by what the oil companies had done to their ancestral lands.

 In 2018 the final verdict of the Chevron Corp. said on Friday an international tribunal ruled in its favor in an environmental dispute with Ecuador, finding the South American nation had violated its obligations under international treaties.

 The tribunal unanimously held that a $9.5 billion pollution judgment by Ecuador's Supreme Court against Chevron "was procured through fraud, bribery, and corruption and was based on claims that had been already settled and released by the Republic of Ecuador years earlier."

 On 26 February 2023 Eduardo Mendúa, a Cofán leader from Dureno as well as a director of the Confederation of Indigenous Nationalities of Ecuador, was shot dead outside his home, with it being speculated that this was led to his vocal opposition to oil drilling on Cofán lands.

 The Cofan Bermejo Ecological Reserve

 Area

 The Cofan are entitled to live in and patrol the 195 sqmi Cofan Bermejo Ecological Reserve (Reserva Ecológica Cofán Bermejo), which was created on January 30, 2002.
 The Cofan are presently in control of almost 4,000 square kilometres (1,000,000 acres) of rain forest.
-It is only a fraction of the more than 30,000 km^{2} originally belonging to their former nation.
+It is only a fraction of the more than originally belonging to their former nation.